A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - No safety stop timer, just an alarm

 The computer boasts a single button interface that is surprisingly easy to navigate the menu, showing on a clear display, even in low light conditions.
 Divers using the Cressi Leonardo can choose to set audible alarms that alert to important information.
-It is one of the best dive computers for recreational divers.
+It is one of the best dive computers for new divers.

 This is another computer which benefits from user changeable battery feature ensuring that maintenance costs are kept to a minimum as there is no need to send off to a service centre.
 Not only that, the battery life is indicated on the screen so that you can plan for your next battery change.